2010, Queens, New York

 Katherine had already disappeared behind the corner, and my words couldn’t reach her over the damned music.

-My chest tightened, and I headed to where I heard the sound.
+My chest tightened, and I headed toward the origin of the sound I heard.
 I stalked by the wall, slowly stepping forward while examining every corner and shadow before proceeding.
 I reached an open door and peeked in.

 At the end of a long hall filled with bodies shone a violet, circular disc that floated mid-air, a portal.
 In front of it, a crimson-haired girl grabbed two bodies from the ground and moved them to the portal’s front.
 She flicked her wrist, and wisps of white energy flew out of the now-wailing people lying in front of the portal.
 The wisps joined the violet light, the disc enlarged by an inch in diameter, and the people returned to being unconscious.